-This is the third installment of my “What to make with Beef Belly series?” and I have saved the best for last!
+This is the third installment of my “What to make with Beef Naval series?” and I have saved the best for last!

 Making pastrami is another classic use of the beef belly.
 While pastrami is usually made from brisket there are some folks that claim some of the famous New York delis actually use the belly.